 - Inform the group that this is the first coaching meeting.
 No new tools are taught.
 The format is different.
 It consists of two segments; Review & Assist and Schedule.

-Look at The Big Picturetogether.
-Read it slowly so people have an idea of where they are in the disciple making process.
+- Look at The Big Picture together.
+Read it slowly so people can have an idea of where they are in the disciple-making process.
 Ask two key questions;

-> Pick a date one month out for the next coaching meeting.
+- Pick a date one month out for the next coaching meeting.
 Do this at the end of each coaching meeting.
 Meet four more times after the next one.
-Schedule them one at time in increasing intervals.
+Schedule them one at a timein increasing intervals.
 For instance; 6 weeks, 8 weeks, 10 weeks and 12 weeks.
-This way you will have met for close to a year as a Tool Box team.
+This way, you would meet for close to a year as a Tool Box team.

-> Consider meeting the same day, time and location as Tool Box.
-Ask for a host for the meeting.
+- Consider meeting the same day, time and location as Tool Box.
 Keep it to ninety minutes.
 Plan for refreshments at the end.